SerbianCharm/SerbianCharm/README.md

 - **Current Projects:**
   - Planning on creating a game in Python
-  - Building a personal portfolio website at [www.maksimovic.at](https://www.maksimovic.at)
+  - Building a personal portfolio website at [www.maksimovic.at](https://www.maksimovic.at) (DONE)
-  - Researching and writing about cybersecurity best practices
+  - Researching and writing about cybersecurity best practices (DONE)

 ## 🛠️ Technologies & Tools